Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 That does not mean the architecture board owns the operational risk, delivery outcome, or business impact.

-Authority and accountability should be deliberately aligned.
+Authority, influence, and accountability should be deliberately aligned.

 ## Different Decisions Belong at Different Levels

 Not every decision belongs to the same role or forum.

-The correct level depends on factors such as:
+The appropriate level depends on factors such as:

 - Scope
 - Reversibility